xcart/xcart-docs/_pages/kb_en/products/promotional_blocks/enabling_the_new_arrivals_block.md

 layout: article_with_sidebar
 updated_at: '2016-09-28 17:35 +0400'
 identifier: ref_2A50nkO9
-title: Enabling the &quot;New arrivals&quot; block
+title: Enabling the 'New Arrivals' Block
 categories:
   - User manual
 published: true